Quick Look

 - Light-filtering shields that can be worn with prescription eyeglasses and reduce glare and light transmission

-- Specialty tinted lenses like FL-41 lenses
+- Tinted glasses with special lenses like the FL-41 lenses

 Preventing Photophobia

+The best way to prevent photophobia is to protect your eyes and overall health.
 The lower your risk of illnesses and diseases linked to photophobia, the lower your risk of experiencing sensitivity to light.

 Other things you can do to prevent photophobia: